Localization persisting under aperiodic driving

 \textit{Conclusion and Discussion.--} We have identified a persistent localized steady state in a quasi-periodically driven multi-particle non-interacting system.
 The single-particle chiral symmetry and the resulting conservation law for multi-particle states account for this behavior.
 One can also add higher powers of the drive operator $\hat{P}$ to the Hamiltonian, which leads to a long-range interaction and precludes the solvability of the model.
 However, as shown in the SM~\cite{SM}, such interaction cannot delocalize the system as it preserves the conservation law.

-An analogous idea can be readily applied to systems hosting quantum many-body scars~\cite{serbyn2021quantum} generated from, for instance, Hilbert space fragmentation~\cite{sala2020ergodicity,moudgalya2021quantum,khemani2020localization,hudomal2020quantum,zhao2020quantum} or a spectrum generating algebra~\cite{moudgalya2020eta,moudgalya2018entanglement,schecter2019weak}.
+An analogous idea can be readily applied to systems hosting quantum many-body scars~\cite{turner2018weak,serbyn2021quantum} generated from, for instance, Hilbert space fragmentation~\cite{sala2020ergodicity,khemani2020localization,hudomal2020quantum,zhao2020quantum} or a spectrum generating algebra~\cite{moudgalya2018entanglement,schecter2019weak,shiraishi2017systematic}.
 As long as the fragmented structure is preserved by the drive, or the spectrum generating local ‘ladder’ operator~\cite{o2020tunnels}, which only couples low-entangled scared states, is modulated aperiodically, the system eventually will not thermalize.

 The additional potential disorder, which breaks the single-particle chiral symmetry, spoils the conservation law and the system delocalizes after a long prethermal localized regime.
-Although the dependence of the prethermal lifetime on the driving frequency is well-understood for the TM drive, a microscopic description of the delocalization process is still missing and worth exploring in the future.
+Although the dependence of the prethermal lifetime on the driving frequency is well-understood for the TM drive, a microscopic description of the delocalization process and its dependence on the symmetry breaking is still missing and worth exploring in the future.
 In a related vein, a framework for the description of localization in the absence of a natural time-independent time evolution operator -- or perhaps a theory of the long-time convergence of the time evolution operators of aperiodic sequences -- would be highly desirable.

 \textit{Acknowledgements.--} We acknowledge helpful discussion with Simon Lieu and Andrea Pizzi.
 We acknowledge support from the Imperial-TUM flagship partnership.
 HZ acknowledges support from a Doctoral-Program Fellowship of the German Academic Exchange Service (DAAD).
 This work was partly supported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490).